 Best Time to Visit Trinidad Cuba

-The weather in Trinidad Cuba is hot.
+The weather in Trinidad Cuba is intense.
 We found the sun very strong in early February and that is one of the coolest months of the year.

 The best time to visit Trinidad is during the dry season, which is November – April.
 It is hot during the day but cools off at night.

-Cuba is the hottest from May through August and I think Trinidad would feel unbearable during July and August.
+Cuba is the hottest from May through August.
+As much as I love summer in Cuba I think Trinidad would feel unbearable during July and August.

 Best Things to Do in Trinidad Cuba

 Before even thinking of visiting Trinidad you MUST have comfortable shoes.
 The streets are cobblestone and if you want to survive you need to put on your best runners.

 I’ve been wearing these Roxy shoes which are super comfy but I don’t feel like I’m heading to the gym.